khari120624-a11y/code-alpha-t1/README.md

 # MoodStream | Full Stack E-Commerce Store

-Welcome to **MoodStream**, a complete premium Full Stack E-Commerce Store designed and built as a key capstone project for the **CodeAlpha Full Stack Development Internship**.
+Welcome to **The Accessories**, a complete premium Full Stack E-Commerce Store designed and built as a key capstone project for the **CodeAlpha Full Stack Development Internship**.

 MoodStream is a highly responsive web application tailored for tech enthusiasts and workspace designers.
 It features dynamic catalog searches and filtering, full inventory control, simulated card payments, customer profiles, past order tracking, and a robust administrative control panel for CRUD inventory updates.